 Status: The FY 2017 paving project went out to bid in mid-October with a bid opening in November.
 The contract was awarded to GMI Asphalt.
-A pre-construction meeting will be held in early March with work starting in early April, weather permitting.
+A pre-construction meeting has been held with work starting in late April, weather permitting.